Markets and Applications/

 - Support for conversion of spherical projection formats

-- Tiled and segmented encoding workflows
+- Ready for tiled and segmented encoding workflows

-- High quality video textures available in game engines
+- High-quality video textures available in game engines

 - Flexible HEVC decoding and rendering SDK for custom applications